WA Government Architecture Decision Records

 AI tools must not:

-- Automatically perform actions in customer-facing environments or on production infrastructure
+- Automatically act in customer-facing or production environments

 - Process sensitive data with third parties without a formal contractual arrangement

-- Automatically merge or release changes without human review
+- Merge, release, deploy, or alter production state without human review

 AI tools must: